pixelbutler/pixelbutler/README.md

 Usage examples and demo gallery can be found on [pixelbutler.github.io/pixelbutler](https://pixelbutler.github.io/pixelbutler/)

 ## Get the code

 The bundles support [UMD pattern](https://github.com/umdjs/umd) and work as browser global, CommonJS and AMD module.
 Browserify & Webpack users can also use the npm package directly.
+TypeScript users can use the source using `import`'s (at some point definition files will be available too).

 ### manual